jsongo/jsongo.github.io/_posts/2015-06-22-svn-git-summary.markdown

 2. `svn co` can pull a single directory deep inside a sub-tree which git fails to.
 3. Git is hard to learn.
 4. Git has a really scathing authentication rules.
 For example, you have to generate a pair of rsa keys and set the pub-key to the remote platform and then can submit your codes for the first time.
-5. In window, git tools is not as many or as good as svn.
+5. In window, git tools is not as many nor as good as svn.

 <a id="sec15"></a>